rustamyusupov/trp/README.md

 # TRP

-TRP is a chrome extension for copy TrainerRoad workouts to TrainerPeaks.
+TRP is a chrome extension for copy TrainerRoad workout to TrainerPeaks.